spyder-ide/spyder-docs/doc/internalconsole.rst

 Supported features
 ==================

-The :guilabel:`Internal Console` supports code completion and calltips, just like a normal IPython Console, along with a number of GUI selection, line-wrapping, buffer, and clear/copy/paste options.
+The :guilabel:`Internal Console` supports code completion and calltips, just like a normal :doc:`ipythonconsole`, along with a number of GUI selection, line-wrapping, buffer, and clear/copy/paste options.
 You can toggle and customize these behaviors under :guilabel:`Internal console settings` from the context menu.
 Additionally, you can use a number of special commands can be used to open a file in a Spyder or external editor, edit or remove variables, run scripts or system commands, get help, and more.
 See the :guilabel:`Help` dialog in the context menu for more details on these.